 Using equation (2) above, calculate the concentration of each congener in the quality control standard solutions prepared by following the procedure as in 8.1.1 to 8.1.4.
 Using equation (3), calculate the percentage recovery of the target value.
-If the analysed results are within \pm 10 % of their theoretical values for each congener, analysis may proceed.
-If not, an investigation should be made to find the cause of the inaccuracy and remedial action taken as appropriat study carried out on a variety of spirit drinks to internationally agreed procedures.
+If the analysed results are within $\pm$ 10 % of their theoretical values for each congener, analysis may proceed.
+If not, an investigation should be made to find the cause of the inaccuracy and remedial action taken as appropriate

-Determination of the principal volatile substances of spirit drinks of viti-vinicultural origin
+Determination of the principal volatile substances of spirit drinks of vitivinicultural origin

-11Method performance characteristics (Precision)The following data were obtained from an international method performance
+The following data were obtained from an international method performance study carried out on a variety of spirit drinks to internationally agreed procedures.